laldasji/sign-in-form/README.md

         - 1234123412341234
         - 1234 1234 1234 1234
 - **Custom Error Messages:** Developed custom error messages for any mismatch in the format of input entered by the users
+- **Mobile First Design:** Developed with a focus on mobile compatibility and responsiveness to accommodate various screen sizes and aspect ratios

 ## Suggestions
 If you have any suggestions, please write to me at abhinavashutoshlaldas@gmail.com